ysyk2021/the-logical-path-to-productivity-maximizing-your-efficiency-through-logical-thinking/src/chapter-2-2.md

-Chapter 5: Common Misconceptions about Logical Thinking
+Common Misconceptions about Logical Thinking
 =======================================================

 In this chapter, we address common misconceptions surrounding logical thinking and explore the truth behind these misconceptions.
 By debunking these misunderstandings, we aim to provide a clearer understanding of logical thinking and its role in maximizing productivity.